alexcash/alexcash.com/_posts/2023-03-25-retro-cart.md

    <source src="/images/blog/retro-cart/mystuff.mp4" type="video/mp4">
 </video>

 One thing I've wanted for a long time is a CRT television set to play old games on.
 I'm inclined to say it's because I think the image is objectively better so as to avoid judgment and derision but I don't.
 Don't get me wrong, there is a specific picture quality that is hard to deny.
-I'd agree wholeheartedly agree this is how designers and artists worked on their games and intended them to be seen.
+I'd wholeheartedly agree this is how designers and artists worked on their games and intended them to be seen.
 There are benefits to a CRT.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Castlevania: Symphony of the Night (1997, Konami) - PS1<br><br>Sharp Pixels vs. PS1 Composite via Sony KV-13M51<br><br>This could be my new favorite.
 Notice the way composite color bleed turns a single pixel into red eyes, or the way the scanlines give definition to Dracula&#39;s lips and teeth. <a href="https://t.co/YkhDpEEwSD">pic.twitter.com/YkhDpEEwSD</a></p>&mdash; CRT Pixels (@CRTpixels) <a href="https://twitter.com/CRTpixels/status/1408451743214616587?ref_src=twsrc%5Etfw">June 25, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>